ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 To start, Edit the current Requests table.
 Go to Advanced Settings and check the 'When items are selected, export parameters' box.

-Clik on Add parameter.
+Click on Add parameter.
 Enter sessionCorrelationId as the field to export.
 Enter SelectedSessionCorrelationId as the parameter name.

 ![Export Parameter Settings](../../../../../images/azure-workbook-tips-and-tricks/export-parameter-settings.png)